-BASAL AREA - The cross sectional area of a tree measured at a height of 4-1/2 feet above the ground, usually expressed in square feet per acre for a stand of trees.
+BASAL AREA - The cross sectional area of a tree measured at a height of 4 $\frac{1}{2}$ feet above the ground, usually expressed in square feet per acre for a stand of trees.
 "Total basal area" is the sum of the "basal areas" of all vegetation in the zone.

-BASEMENT - That portion of a building that is fully below existing grade or partly below and up to two feet above existing grade.
+BASEMENT - That portion of a building that is fully below finished grade or partly below and up to 2 feet above finished grade.
+Also, see "Story."